judypatoodie/groceries/README.md

 - Allow lists to be private to a single user.
 - Allow items to be prioritized.
 - Add socket.io to load updates to the grocery list in real-time
+- Update front-end in real-time when edits are made